Simokid/Home-Lab-Office-365-Admin-Center/README.md

 <br />
 <br />

+With our information added, we can now begin exploring Office 365.
+Key features include the Users section, where we can manage user accounts, add new users, and reset passwords.
+In Teams, we can collaborate seamlessly through chats, group discussions, and scheduling meetings.
+Finally, the Subscriptions section allows us to manage payment methods, view invoices, and monitor license usage for active subscriptions.

 2.
 <p align="center">
 <img src="https://i.imgur.com/7NHPiaT.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />
 <br />

+Lets take a look into “Users” on the left hand side and select “Active Users”.

 3.
 <p align="center">